milanto-hery/bioacoustic-detection-pipeline/README.md

 ### 2️⃣ Model Training

-- Load processed features
-- Define CNN architecture
-- Train the model
-- Save trained weights

----

-### 3️⃣ Batch Prediction

-- Load trained CNN weights
+- Load trained CNN weights.

-- Apply the model to multiple audio files
+- Apply the model to multiple audio files.

-- Generate detection outputs
+- Generate predictions in the same format as ground-truth annotations.

 ---